 - An interactive birth plan tool to help parents outline their wishes for the limited time with their baby

 - Information on neonatal donation for transplant and research

 - Personal stories from other parents who continued their pregnancy despite a diagnosis

-- A comprehensive blog dedicated to supporting these parents and shedding light on the realities of this experience
+- Comprehensive articles like this one dedicated to supporting these parents and shedding light on the realities of this experience